Engineering Advising and Transfer

 Students participate in the Maryland Transfer Advantage Program while completing a program at Montgomery College.

 Engineering students enroll in a variety of courses in several different disciplines such as engineering science, computer science, physics, chemistry, biology, English and general education.
-Finding an appropriate advisor often requires some effort on the part of the student.
-Listed below are names of current advisors along with a short description of their particular expertise and advising strengths.
-They are listed by campus.
+Select a discipline below to find a program advisor.